wisphill/yuu_academy/_aws_disaster_recovery/Disaster Recovery.md

+---
+layout: post
+description: Disaster is any event that happens and impacts to the production business or finances, so we have to prepare some DR for it.
+---

 #aws #disaster_recovery_migrations

 Disaster is any event that happens and impacts to the production business or finances, so we have to prepare some DR for it.